rupavathis/ruby-writes.github.io/_posts/2022-8-03-Error-on-npm-start-WSL.md

 title: Error - spawn powershell.exe ENOENT in WSL
 ---

 If you are running React app for the first time in WSL, some errors have the potential to kill your first joy of seeing the default react page getting loaded.
-But no, don't let the error get better than you!
+But no, don't let the error get better of you!
 Let's decode one of the common errors and a way to straighten it out.

 ## Start a react-app